Remarkable Rome holidays & city breaks 2018/2019

 Life's a Beach

 Rome is packed with so many attractions that it’s easy to forget that it also boasts a clutch of wonderful beaches and seaside towns within easy reach.
-Most famous of these is Ostia, where half the city comes to cool off in the summer months, and which also boasts one of Italy’s best preserved ancient Roman towns.
+Most famous of these is Ostia, where half the city comes to cool off in the summer months, and which also boasts one of Italy’s best preserved early Roman towns.
 Prettiest is Santa Marinella, a charming resort known for its seafood restaurants.
 Both of these are less than an hour by train from the city centre.
 Fregene is great for nightlife, and neighbouring Maccarese is sleepier, while further afield, there are crystalline waters to be found along the Lazio coast, such as the beaches at Anzio.

 Italy’s exciting capital city, located at the heart of the Lazio region of Italy, is packed with a huge range of nightlife options.
 Bars and clubs come in every shape and size, catering to every imaginable whim.
 Whether you want to dance till dawn in a mega-club or simply join the throngs on one of the city’s beautiful squares after sunset, Rome has something for everyone.
 Testaccio has perhaps the greatest concentration of bars and clubs, with some fancy restaurant-nightclubs rubbing shoulders with salsa clubs, cocktails bars, and discos, many of them carved right into the hill.
 Bohemian Trastevere is a little more low-key, an ideal place to find a romantic wine bar for a chilled night out.
-The students hang out in San Lorenzo, where there are scores of lively nightspots that keep buzzing until dawn, and the Campo de’ Fiori area attracts a mixed crowd of tourists and locals, who flock to the neighbourhood’s crowded bars and pretty squares.
+The students hang out in San Lorenzo, where there are scores of lively nightspots that keep buzzing until dawn, and the Campo de’ Fiori area attracts a mixed crowd of tourists and locals, who flock to the neighbourhood’s crowded bars and pretty plazas.
 In summer, the party moves to the beach, and you can dance on the sand at one of Ostia’s many open-air clubs.

 Rome and romance are made for each other.
-The gorgeous Piazza Navona is a good place to start and cobbled lanes provide the perfect backdrop for romantic strolls, and you can dine by candle-light on charming squares, replay the famous scenes from Roman Holiday by hiring a scooter for two, and watch the sun set over the city from the viewing point on top of the Giancolo Hill.
+The gorgeous Piazza Navona is a good place to start and cobbled lanes provide the perfect backdrop for romantic strolls, and you can dine by candle-light on charming plazas, replay the famous scenes from Roman Holiday by hiring a scooter for two, and watch the sun set over the city from the viewing point on top of the Giancolo Hill.
 You might like to follow in the footsteps of the Romantic poets, who knew a thing or two about love, and visit the Keats-Shelley House, wander through the orange gardens in the Aventino neighbourhood, or visit the market on the enchanting Campo de’ Fiori square to pick up armfuls of fresh flowers.
 In Rome, the possibilities for romance are truly endless.
 The awe inspiring sights of Rome - including the Sistine Chapel, much of the Vatican City and the stunning Pantheon - are all bound to inspire love.

-Few cities pack Rome’s cultural punch: from ancient ruins that have stood for two millennia to exciting contemporary art, this is a city that has long inspired writers, artists and film-makers.
+Few cities pack Rome’s cultural punch: from Roman ruins that have stood for two millennia to exciting contemporary art, this is a city that has long inspired writers, artists and film-makers.
 You can retrace the footsteps of the ancient Romans by visiting the forum, the Colosseum and the Pantheon, and gaze at the extraordinary artworks held at the Vatican Museums and the Borghese Gallery.
-Marvel at Michelangelo’s masterpiece in the Sistine Chapel, or check out the contemporary art in the MAXXI and Macro museums.
+Marvel at Michelangelo’s masterpiece in the Sistine Chapel, or check out the contemporary art in the MAXXI and Macro exhibitions.
 With sumptuous villas set in luxuriant gardens and breathtaking Baroque architecture at every turn, Rome truly is a city that exudes beauty and culture.